How to Make a Didgeridoo

 Interested in Making Your Own Didgeridoo?

-If you are, you may be interested in our 'Make Your Own Didgeridoo Kit' which includes this tutorial, along with a blank, drawknife, beeswax and a free 'Learn to Play' DVD.
+If you are, you may be interested in our 'Make Your Own Didgeridoo Kit' which includes this tutorial, along with a blank, drawknife and beeswax.

 Either click on the link above or go to our online shop to find out more.